On the Town (musical): Act II

 Riding the subway, Gabey dreams about Coney Island and Ivy.
 An extended dance sequence occurs with Ivy and a dream Gabey in a boxing match ("Subway Ride/The Great Lover Displays Himself/The Imaginary Coney Island").

 The other four have just missed Gabey and are riding another subway car.
 They wonder about their future after the men have to go back to the ship ("Some Other Time").

 At Coney Island, Ivy, along with several other girls, dances in a show called Rajah Bimmy's Harem Scarem ("The Real Coney Island").
 Gabey sees Ivy and accidentally tears her already skimpy outfit off.
 She is arrested for indecent exposure as the chasers arrive and demand the others be arrested.
 Claire hopes Pitkin will get her out of the situation, but he no longer trusts her and has the three men brought to the naval authorities.
-The girls ask Pitkin if he has ever "committed an indiscretion," which he staunchly refuses.
+The girls ask Pitkin if he has ever "committed an indiscretion," which he staunchly denies.
 Just then, he sneezes in the same way as Lucy Schmeeler, casting doubt on his claim.

 As the clock chimes six, the sailors prepare to get back on the ship.
 Just then, the girls come running to them, telling them that Pitkin understood.
 They say a fond farewell as three new sailors leave the ship, eager to have their own adventures in New York City ("New York, New York (reprise)/Finale Act II").